JakubJanowski/hpmor/README.md

 TeXLive 2015 or later and git are required to build the book.
 (Note: the book must be built from a git checkout.)

-Note: the Omake Files chapters (11 and 64) have been moved to the end of the single-file PDF.
-Those chapter numbers are omitted in the text, so chapter ,10 is followed by chapter 12, for example.
+The Omake Files chapters (11 and 64) have been moved to the end of the single-file PDF.
+Those chapter numbers are omitted in the text, so chapter 10 is followed by chapter 12, for example.
 In the six-volume PDFs, all chapters are renumbered to start from 1 at the start of a book, and there are no appendices.
-Some epigraphs have been omitted but are in the source files of the chapters.
+Author's notes have been omitted but are still present in the source files of the chapters.

 ### Extra packages required